improbable-andreaskrugersen/spatialstein3d-docs/chapter3.md

 In this chapter we started a local deployment and set up our client worker to connect to that deployment using the receptionist flow.
 The worker doesn't do anything useful with that connection yet but we now have completed the bulk of the boiler plate.
 Next chapter we'll go and create some entities and components.

-To run, you now need to terminals and run these commands:
+To run, you now need two terminals and run these commands:
-- Local deployment: `spatial build && spatial local launch`
+- Local deployment: `spatial build --target=<platform> && spatial local launch`
 - Client worker: `spatial local worker launch client local`